SOBERCHECK: an affordable personal breathalyser

 The advent of new affordable and widely available technology to measure the levels of intoxication could save hundreds of lives every year if it were incorporated into a comprehensive rethink of the education system.

-Spending US$150 is an investment in ensuring you are never charged with a drink driving conviction.
-To a politician, such an incident might ruin their career.
-To others it might be just the inconvenience of a missing license for a few years.
+Spending US$150 is an investment in ensuring you never face a drink driving conviction.
+To a politician or public figure, such an incident might ruin their career.
+To others it might be just the inconvenience of a missing drivers license for a few years.
 Yet the risk-taking continues in epic proportions.

-We’ve used Australian statistics as they are more moderate than some extreme instances and the stats are consistent and have depth.
+We've used Australian statistics as they are more moderate than some extreme instances and the stats are consistent and have depth, and that's where we did the testing.
 The average Australian consumes 7.8 litres of pure alcohol per year, giving the nation a top 20 world ranking for alcohol consumption per capita.
 Over 80% of Aussies consume alcohol on a regular basis, with 11% of males and 6% of females drinking daily and one third of all drinkers consuming alcohol at hazardous or harmful levels according to the Australian Institute of Criminology.

-Almost a third of driver fatalities on Australian roads occur as a result of high risk drinking according to the National Drug Research Institute and young people are affected disproportionately.
+Almost a third of driver fatalities on Australian roads occur as a result of high risk drinking according to the National Drug Research Institute.
+Not surprisingly, young people are affected disproportionately.

 The impact of alcohol on society is much greater than the individual and there's a huge opportunity to educate our children about alcohol through the education system that is being missed.